BlueCross BlueShield of Tennessee Medical Policy Manual

 DESCRIPTION

-Radiofrequency energy has been investigated as a technique to shrink and stabilize the endopelvic fascia, thus improving the support for the urethra and bladder neck.
-Two radiofrequency devices (e.g., Renessa® transurethral radiofrequency (RF) system, the SURx Transvaginal System) have been specifically designed for the treatment of urinary stress incontinence, which may be performed as outpatient procedures under general anesthesia.
-The Renessa® procedure induces collagen denaturation in the urethra with a specially designed 4-needle radiofrequency probe.
-With the SURx Transvaginal System, an incision is made through the vagina lateral to the urethra, exposing the endopelvic fascia.
+Two radiofrequency devices (e.g., Lyrette™, formerly Renessa®, Transurethral Radiofrequency System, the SURx® Transvaginal System) have been specifically designed for the treatment of urinary stress incontinence, which may be performed as outpatient procedures under general anesthesia.
+The Lyrette™ procedure induces collagen denaturation in the upper urethra with a specially designed 4-needle radiofrequency probe.
+With the SURx® Transvaginal System, an incision is made through the vagina lateral to the urethra, exposing the endopelvic fascia.
 Radiofrequency energy is then applied over the endopelvic fascia in a slow sweeping manner, resulting in blanching and shrinkage of the tissue.
-According to the manufacturers indication for use for the SURx Transvaginal System is for “shrinkage and stabilization of female pelvic tissue for treatment of Type II stress urinary incontinence due to hypermobility in women not eligible for major corrective surgery.”

 POLICY